sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(articles.get('/cats-better-than-dogs')).toBe(5)
 -->

-Now, we don’t have any logic duplication, instead we’re normalizing the data structure, so the generic algorithm could work with it.
+Now, we don’t have any logic duplication.
+Instead, we normalize the data structure so the generic algorithm can work with it.

 I often see a similar issue when someone calls a function with different parameters: